2016-2017 Undergraduate Catalog

 PSED and SPED Certification

-Students who are getting certified in 7-12 Mathematics or 7-12 English can also be certified in SPED 7-12 by taking the additional courses: SPED 105, 201, 214, 215, 313, 314, and 351.
+Students who are getting certified in any 7-12 academic content area listed above, can also be certified in SPED 7-12 by taking the additional courses: SPED 105, 201, 214, 215, 313, 314, and 351.
 Students should work with their PSED, SPED and content area adviser to move through the program efficiently.

 Teacher Education Program Requirements

 The Commonwealth of Pennsylvania has established requirements for all candidates in teacher preparation programs.
 Students are required to have a minimum 3.0 QPA, pass the basic academic skills assessments as defined by PDE, and complete 6 credits of Mathematics and 6 credits of English (English composition and literature) for admission into the initial teacher certification program.
 A 3.0 QPA is required for Pennsylvania teacher certification.
 Please refer to the section The College of Education (p.
 57) in this catalog for specific requirements for admission into teacher education.